AndrewT-Tran/AndrewT-Tran/README.md

 ## About Me

-My journey in tech began uniquely in the world of pre-dental studies, sparking my interest in how technology enhances our daily lives.
-With a Psychology degree from UC Davis, I switched to technology, sharpening my skills at Coding Dojo.
-I delved into various programming languages and frameworks like MERN, Java, and Python.
-My approach to development blends the detailed focus I developed in dental studies with a strong commitment to creating user-friendly and intuitive tech solutions.
-This unique mix, coupled with my psychology insights, helps me craft digital experiences that resonate with people.
+My journey in technology began uniquely with pre-dental studies, but it sparked my interest in how technology can enhance our daily lives.
+After earning my Psychology degree from UC Davis, I switched to technology and sharpened my skills at Coding Dojo.
+I explored various programming languages and frameworks such as MERN, Java, and Python.
+My approach to development combines my meticulous focus from dental studies with my strong commitment to creating user-friendly and intuitive tech solutions.
+This unique blend, along with my psychology insights, helps me create digital experiences that resonate with people.

 ### Key Strengths:

-- Tech-Savvy Problem Solver: Skilled in leading projects to enhance user accessibility and interface, using my coding expertise to create impactful solutions.
+- Tech-Savvy Problem Solver: I am skilled in leading projects to improve user accessibility and interface, using my coding expertise to create impactful solutions.
-- Detail-oriented: My meticulous nature, developed in dental studies, ensures superior quality and precision in coding and development projects.
+- Detail-oriented: My meticulous nature, developed during dental studies, ensures superior quality and precision in coding and development projects.
-- People-Centric: Leveraging my Psychology background, I excel in creating digital solutions that are both intuitive and user-friendly.
+- People-Centric: Leveraging my psychology background, I excel in creating digital solutions that are both intuitive and user-friendly.
-- Adaptable and Quick Learner: Demonstrated the ability to swiftly transition between careers and acquire new skills, efficiently adapting to various programming languages and technologies.
+- Adaptable and Quick Learner: I have demonstrated the ability to swiftly transition between careers and acquire new skills, efficiently adapting to various programming languages and technologies.

 ## Technical Skills